harshalgalgale/locallinks/README.md

 local-links
 ===========

-A tool for mapping community-produced research about the things people value where they live built with Django, Leaflet.js and Twitter Bootstrap.
+A tool for mapping community-produced research about the things people value where they live.
+Built with Django, Leaflet.js and Twitter Bootstrap.

 Requirements
 ============